Gubna-Tech/RuneScape/README.md

 This software is distributed as Free Open Source Software (FOSS), which means it is available for use, modification, and distribution under an open-source license.
 As a FOSS project, this software will never require a one-time purchase fee or impose any monthly subscription costs.
 You are free to use and modify the software according to the terms of the applicable license.

-***The [Disclaimer](Disclaimer.md) should be viewed as it clearly states that the scripts provided are for educational purposes only and holds the script creator harmless from any liability, emphasizing the users' responsibility for their actions and the potential consequences that may arise from using the scripts.
-It serves as a reminder to exercise caution, make informed decisions, and comply with the game's rules and policies while using automation scripts.***

 # Notice: Scripts Designed for RuneScape3 Evolution of Combat (EoC)